winstonhoseadriggins/fale.io/content/post/2016_02_07_devconf_day3.md

 Being so close to such big event, we had three very welcomed guests (aka non EMEA Ambassadors): Noriko, Remi DeCausemaker and Matthew Miller.
 Matthew Miller replicated his morning talk (very briefly), and then we started to speak specifically about the EMEA Ambassadors budget and future events.

-We ended pretty late and startet to look for food, but everything was closed due to the late hour, but a nice pizza place where we ended up eating.
+We ended pretty late and started to look for food, but everything was closed due to the late hour, but a nice pizza place where we ended up eating.